timhyson/airport-challenge-final/README.md

 As an air traffic controller
+So the system is consistent and correctly reports plane status and location I want to ensure a flying plane cannot take off and cannot be in an airport

+As an air traffic controller
 So the system is consistent and correctly reports plane status and location I want to ensure a plane that is not flying cannot land and must be in an airport

 As an air traffic controller